tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Bad signatures in query**
   It validates malicious signatures independently of **Block by country** and **Prevent Zero-day Exploit** for the target **Admin area**, **Admin ajax/post**, **Plugins area** and **Themes area**.
 Typically, `/wp-config.php` and `/passwd`.

+* **Prevent malicious file uploading**
+  It restricts the file types on upload to block malware and backdoor via both back-end and front-end.

 * **Response code**
   Choose one of the [response code](http://tools.ietf.org/html/rfc2616#section-10 "RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1") to be sent when it blocks a comment.
   The 2xx code will lead to your top page, the 3xx code will redirect to [Black Hole Server](http://blackhole.webpagetest.org/), the 4xx code will lead to WordPress error page, and the 5xx will pretend an server error.